tikv/deep-dive-tikv/src/distributed-transaction/percolator.md

 Percolator has the ability to survive crashes without breaking the correctness of data.

 First, let's see what will happen after a crash.
-A crash may happen during `Prewrite`, during `Commit` or between these two.
-But anyway, we can simply divide these conditions into two types: before committing the primary, or after committing the primary.
+A crash may happen during `Prewrite`, `Commit` or between these two phases.
+We can simply divide these conditions into two types: before committing the primary, or after committing the primary.

-So, when a transaction `T1` (either reading or writing) finds that a row `R1` has a lock which belongs to an earlier transaction `T0`, it, in fact, doesn't simply rollback itself immediately.
-However, it checks the state of the lock's primary.
+So, when a transaction `T1` (either reading or writing) finds that a row `R1` has a lock which belongs to an earlier transaction `T0`, T1 doesn't simply rollback itself immediately.
+Instead, it checks the state of the lock's primary.

-* If the primary lock disappeared but there's a record `data @ T0.start_ts` in `write` column, it means that `T0` has been successfully committed.
-Then the row `R1`'s stale lock can also be committed.
+* If the primary lock has disappeared and there's a record `data @ T0.start_ts` in the `write` column, it means that `T0` has been successfully committed.
+Then row `R1`'s stale lock can also be committed.
 Usually we call this `rolling forward`.
-After that, the new transaction `T1` can continue.
+After this, the new transaction `T1` resumes.
-* If the primary lock disappeared with nothing left, it means the transaction has been rolled back.
-Then the row `R1`'s stale lock should also be rolled back.
-Then `T1` can continue.
+* If the primary lock has disappeared with nothing left, it means the transaction has been rolled back.
+Then row `R1`'s stale lock should also be rolled back.
+After this, `T1` resumes.
-* If the primary lock exists but it's too old (we can set a TTL to the lock), we can believe that the transaction crashed before committing or rolling back.
-We can rollback it and continue `T1`.
+* If the primary lock exists but it's too old (out of TTL set to the lock), it indicates that the transaction has crashed before being committed or rolled back.
+Roll back `T1` and it will resume.
-* Otherwise, we consider transaction `T0` is still running.
-Then `T1` can rollback itself, or another choice, try to wait for a while to see whether `T0` will be committed before `T1.start_ts`.
+* Otherwise, we consider transaction `T0` to be still running. `T1` can rollback itself, or try to wait for a while to see whether `T0` will be committed before `T1.start_ts`.

 ## Percolator in TiKV

 TiKV is a distributed transactional key-value storage engine.
 Each key-value pair can be regarded as a row in Percolator.

-TiKV internally uses RocksDB, a key-value storage engine library, to persist data to disk.
+TiKV internally uses RocksDB, a key-value storage engine library, to persist data to local disk.
 RocksDB's atomic write batch and TiKV's transaction scheduler make it atomic to read and write a single user key, which is a requirement of Percolator.

-RocksDB provides a feature named *Column Family* (we will abbreviate it as *CF*).
+RocksDB provides a feature named *Column Family* (hereafter referred to as *CF*).
 An instance of RocksDB may have multiple CFs, and each CF is a separated key namespace and has its own LSM-Tree.
 However different CFs in the same RocksDB instance uses a common WAL, providing the ability to write to different CFs atomically.

-We divide a RocksDB to three CFs: `CF_DEFAULT`, `CF_LOCK` and `CF_WRITE`, which corresponds to Percolator's `data` column, `lock` column and `write` column respectively.
-There's an extra CF named `CF_RAFT` used to save some metadata of Raft, but that's out of our topic now.
+We divide a RocksDB instance to three CFs: `CF_DEFAULT`, `CF_LOCK` and `CF_WRITE`, which corresponds to Percolator's `data` column, `lock` column and `write` column respectively.
+There's an extra CF named `CF_RAFT` which is used to save some metadata of Raft, but that's beside our topic.
 The `notify` and `ack_O` columns are not present in TiKV, because for now TiKV doesn't need the ability of incremental processing.

 Then, we need to represent different versions of a key.
-We can simply compound a key and a timestamp as an internal key, and use the internal key in RocksDB.
-But since a key can have at most one lock at a time, so we don't need to add a timestamp to the key in `CF_LOCK`.
-Then the contents of each CFs are:
+We can simply compound a key and a timestamp as an internal key, which can be used in RocksDB.
+However, since a key can have at most one lock at a time, we don't need to add a timestamp to the key in `CF_LOCK`.
+Hence the content of each CF:

 * `CF_DEFAULT`: `(key, start_ts)` -> `value`
 * `CF_LOCK`: `key` -> `lock_info`
 * `CF_WRITE`: `(key, commit_ts)` -> `write_info`

-Our technical to compose user keys and timestamps together is:
+Our approach to compound user keys and timestamps together is:

 1. Encode the user key to [memcomparable](https://github.com/facebook/mysql-5.6/wiki/MyRocks-record-format#memcomparable-format)
-2. Bitwise invert the timestamp (which is an unsigned int64) and encode it to big-endian bytes
+2. Bitwise invert the timestamp (an unsigned int64) and encode it into big-endian bytes.
 3. Append the encoded timestamp to the encoded key.

-For example, the key `"key1"` and the timestamp `3` will be encoded as `"key1\x00\x00\x00\x00\xfb\xff\xff\xff\xff\xff\xff\xff\xfe"`, where the first 9 bytes is the memcomparable-encoded key and the remaining 8 bytes is the inverted timestamp in big-endian.
-In this way, our different versions of the same key are always adjacent in RocksDB, and for each key, newer versions are always in front of older versions.
+For example, key `"key1"` and timestamp `3` will be encoded as `"key1\x00\x00\x00\x00\xfb\xff\xff\xff\xff\xff\xff\xff\xfe"`, where the first 9 bytes is the memcomparable-encoded key and the remaining 8 bytes is the inverted timestamp in big-endian.
+In this way, different versions of the same key are always adjacent in RocksDB; and for each key, newer versions are always before older ones.

 There are some differences between TiKV and the Percolator's paper.
 In TiKV, records in `CF_WRITE` has four different types: `Put`, `Delete`, `Rollback` and `Lock`.
 Only `Put` records need a corresponding value in `CF_DEFAULT`.
 When rolling back transactions, we don't simply remove the lock but writes a `Rollback` record in `CF_WRITE`.
 The `Lock` type of write records is different from Percolator's lock, but is produced by queries like `SELECT ...
 FOR UPDATE` in TiDB.
 For keys affected by this query, although they are only read, it's part of a write operation.
 To guarantee to be in snapshot-isolation, we make it acts like a write operation (though it doesn't write anything) to ensure the keys are locked and won't change before committing the transaction.